KevinChuaKw/basics-of-backend-1/readme.txt

 10. To add wax-on enter 'yarn add wax-on' into the terminal

+11. If we never set app.set view engine, you need to put the extension at the back of the hbs file.
+I.e. to put 'index.hbs' when you want to render the hbs file

+12. Any part of the base hbs file that will be different.
+You will replace with a 'block'
+You can also set the default 'title' using the base file The children can override this if there is block for 'title'

 Depending on the view point request and response will be information from the client that is needed